isobelthompson/nhsbsa-digital-playbook/src/power-bi/learning/certifications/DP-exams/dp-certs.md

 related:
     tag: dp-certs
 ---
-## [Microsoft Power Platform and Azure Certifications Details][link]

 There are many Microsoft Power Platforms and Azure certifications available.
-Please look at the pages available or the attached spreadsheet for more details.
+Please look at the pages available or the [attached spreadsheet][link] for more details.

 If you have any questions please get in touch with [Helen O'Donnell (Data Visualisation Manager)][email address].